Ensono/amido.github.io/docs/getting_started_dev_java.md

 Please ensure that your local environment has the correct version [installed](https://nodejs.org/en/download/).

-You will be asked number of question and based on the answers your ready to build project template is produced.
+You will be asked a number of questions.
+Based on the answers, your ready-to-build project template will be produced.

 [![asciicast](https://asciinema.org/a/358208.svg)](https://asciinema.org/a/358208)